qweasd1/Refactor/ideas/PS/CMU_SE_PHD.md

 wyvern is also a good tool to build a framework config.
 Usually a framework is flexible, so we usually expose some extension points.
 In traditional, the extension code are usually define in xml or some language's code.
 It can sometimes be ackward by using this way.
 For example, some software requires their plugin to inheritate from specific baseclass and implment some method you have no idea.
 However, if you expose a more readable DSL, it might be better to understand and easy to use.

-In the future maybe, we can build a maven like repository which stores many DSL segments from world around
+In the future maybe, we can build a maven like repository which stores many DSL segments from world around and let developer pick them up and quickly integerate them into their wyvern system.

-When I design the meta data system for <Company>, I tends to use graph database as the storerage since graph database is powerful when modeling complex domain model.
-However, since that complexity, I think
+Moreover, when developers began to use this mode, we can do static analysis on their code more easily.
+Usually, it's hard to interpret the intension of a piece of code since general language is so much flexible.
+A developer can express the same idea in many different ways.
+When people started to use wyvern, they are more likely to give more explicit semantic information since domain specific logic are constraint inside specific DSL.

+In one word I like this language and I hope I could have chance to work on it though it seems not show in this years project list.

+### A general view on software engineering
+In general, I thought software and chemistry share a lot of similar traits.
+In chemistry, on the one hand we have countless synthesis with extremely different characteristics and on the other hand we only have only 100+ unique atoms.
+It's the rule of chemistry and limit atoms which generate the interesting world of synthesis.
+For software development, the situation is same except taht we are still on the way to figure out those basic elements and rules and try to leverage them efficently.

+### Finally

 Since I already list 2 projects there, I hope I can express my understanding on language design in this section.